 Food Security Situation

-- Mauritania is a least-developed country, ranking 155 of 187 countries on the UN Development Program (UNDP) 2012 Human Development Index.
-Forty-two percent of the population lives below the poverty line.
+- Mauritania is a least-developed country, ranking 156 of 188 countries on the UN Development Program (UNDP) 2015 Human Development Index.
+Forty-two percent of the population lives below the national poverty line.

-Mauritania typically imports 70-percent of its national food consumption needs as only 0.5-percent of land is available for agriculture.
+Mauritania typically imports 70 percent of its national food consumption needs.
 Populations in the eastern and southern regions of Mauritania depend upon subsistence agriculture and pastoralism as their primary livelihoods, and are especially vulnerable in the case of decreased rainfall.
-Approximately 800,000 people remain food insecure as a result of the 2011 drought.
+Chronic food insecurity affects approximately 15 percent of the population.

-It is estimated that there are presently 74,000 Malian refugees in eastern Mauritania.
-The ongoing turmoil in Mali and the presence of refugees in Mauritania continues to affect the food security situation of vulnerable host populations in southern and eastern Mauritania due to increased pressure on local food stocks and resources.
+The presence of Malian refugees in one of the most vulnerable areas of Mauritania continues to affect the food security situation of vulnerable host populations in southern and eastern Mauritania due to increased pressure on local food stocks and resources.

 Food Assistance Programs